Homegrown Music Festival (Duluth): 2000

 The second annual Homegrown expanded to include 22 acts.
 The NorShor's main theater opened as a second stage, and acoustic acts played the Fitger's Brewhouse.
 A third night was added to the festival for the Thursday night Starfire Lounge, during which DJ Starfire spun music by local bands.

-This Homegrown is best remembered for raucous sets by the Black Eyed Snakes and Giljunko in the NorShor mezzanine.
-Al Sparhawk's father sat in with the 'Snakes.
-Giljunko's set actually steamed up the NorShor mezzanine's wall of mirrors.
+This Homegrown is best remembered for sets by the Black Eyed Snakes and Giljunko in the NorShor mezzanine.

 Ripsaw reporter David Stein noted that the First Ladies "saved Homegrown from the villain Hu Phlung Pu and his evil minions in hand-to-hand combat that spilled off the stage and onto the dance floor in a tangle of hula-hoops and toilet paper streams."

 Other memorable moments included the Dames opening their set with a kazoo version of "The Star-Spangled Banner," the Black Labels passing out marijuana cigarettes to the audience, Father Hennepin performing with a ten-member choir and Ballyhoo closing the festival with a cover of "Sympathy for the Devil."

 This was the first year a kickball game was played between the bands that played on Friday and the bands that played on Saturday.
 The Saturday Rollers defeated the Friday Rawkers by a score of 7-6.